TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 45/Psalms 45.12.md

 ---

-And the daughter of Tyre [shall be there] with a gift; The rich among the people shall entreat thy favor.
+The daughter of Tyre comes with a gift.
+The rich among the people entreat your favor.